 Salary during probationary period will depend on agreement of employee and employer, but must not lower than 85% salary of the job.
 SHUI contributions are not required during the probationary period.
 During probationary period, employer and employees have the right to terminate probation contract without notice in advance.

 In case employer unilaterally terminate labour contracts with employee, the employer is obligated to give notice in advance before unilaterally terminating.
-The notice period is 45 days for an indefinite term labour contract; 30 days for definite term contract and 03 days for seasonal contract.
+The notice period is 45 days for an indefinite term labour contract; 30 days for definite term contract and 3 days for contracts under 12 months.

 Benefits In Kind